 Minimum 3 to 4

-You can call it an indoor dodgeball.
-So, it is an indoor game.
+You can call it a games indoor dodgeball.
+So, it is an indoor minor game.
 You play it in the same fashion but with no team.
 Anyone can hit the other one below the shoulder.
 The player who gets hit is out and has to sit on the side until the one who got him out gets hit by someone else.
 Once this happens, he is allowed back into the game.
 The one who gets every other player out is the winner.
 You can play this game for hours.

 easy-to-play-minor-games